fujita-y/ypsilon/README.md

-# Ypsilon: The implementation of R6RS Scheme programming language for real-time applications #
+# Ypsilon: The implementation of R6RS Scheme Programming Language for real-time applications #

 Ypsilon is the implementation of Scheme Programming Language, which conforms to the standard R<sup>6</sup>RS.
 It achieves a remarkably short GC pause time and the best performance in parallel execution as it implements "mostly concurrent garbage collection", which is optimized for the multi-core CPU.